TritonDataCenter/sdcadm/README.md

     /opt/smartdc/sdcadm/test/runtests -f sdcadm.test.js

 ### Unit Tests

 `sdcadm` includes some unit tests.
 At this time the coverage is significantly less than the integration tests.
+You must still run them on a headnode.
 Unit tests can be run with:

     make test-unit